missionpinball/mpf-docs/displays/widget/text/index.rst

 Text Widget
 ===========

-The text widget is used to show text on a slide.
-Pretty straightforward.
+The text widget is used to show text on a :doc:`slide </displays/slides/index>`.

 .. image:: /displays/images/text_widget1.jpg